コンテンツにスキップ

 Was your summer hot?
 Or short?
 (Author)

-Whenever I think of these lyrics, I feel like our summer starts in September.
-By the way, Inamura Jane was also released on September 8, 1990.
+Whenever I think of these lyrics, I feel like our summer begins in September.
+Come to think of it, Inamura Jane was also released on September 8th, 1990.
 How many times has it happened since that day?

 But why does Chigasaki's summer suit autumn so well?

-Already, the Sui and Tang dynasties monk Doshaku Zenji responded to the question, "Why is Amida Buddha's Pure Land in the West?" by explaining that the West is the direction where the sun sets and the place where it sets is called death, and that the place where death returns to is the Pure Land.
-The overlapping of the end of summer with the end of life may also be the work of human emotion.
+Already in response to the question "Why is Amida Buddha's Pure Land in the west?", the high priest Doshaku Zenji of the Sui and Tang dynasties explained that the west is the direction where the sun sets and the place where it sets is called death, and that the place where death returns is the Pure Land.
+The overlapping of the end of summer with the end of life may also be the result of human emotion.

-Our summer of seeking "Jane," which began on June 25, 2021, is coming to an end.
+Our summer of searching for "Jane," which began on June 25, 2021, is coming to an end.

 1) As a theory of others